 “When we write letters to children around the globe, we’re not just growing Christ’s kingdom through relationship with our global neighbours.
 We are growing deep spiritual fruit within our own lives.”

-The more intentional we are about our efforts to make Christ known on the earth, the more our efforts will sprout both within ourselves and in the world around us.
+The more intentional we are about being a good and loving neighbour (Mark 12:31) and making Jesus known, the more our efforts will sprout both within ourselves and in the world around us.

-When we write letters to children around the globe, we’re not just growing Christ’s kingdom through relationship with our global neighbours.
+When we write a letter to the child we sponsor, we’re not just growing Christ’s kingdom through relationship with our global neighbours.
 We are growing deep spiritual fruit within our own lives.
 By taking the time to commit ourselves to what seems like a practice of the past, we remind our hearts of the spiritual fruit we are called to bear throughout scripture.

 1. Patience

-One of the first words that comes to mind when I think of writing someone a letter is patience.
-The patience it takes to sit quietly with my thoughts until I think of something to write down.
-The patience it takes to know my letter got to its destination.
-The patience it takes to wait for a response!
-It’s a whole lot of waiting.
+What is one of the first words that comes to mind when you think of writing someone a letter?
+For me, it’s patience.
+The patience it takes to sit quietly with your thoughts until you think of something to write down.
+The patience it takes to wonder if a letter got to its destination.
+The patience it takes to wait for a response.

-In a culture that is accustomed to instant responses and quick quips, we lose the virtue of patience.
-Did you know that the word “wait” is listed at least 140 times in the bible?
-If this is the case, there has to be something to this waiting stuff!
-There is some deep spiritual work that happens within our hearts when we practice patience.
+In a culture that is accustomed to instant responses and quick quips, we risk losing the virtue of patience.
+Did you know that the word “wait” is listed at least 140 times in the Bible?
+If this is the case, there must be something valuable God wants to teach us about waiting.
+There is deep spiritual work that happens within our hearts when we practice patience.

 2. Intentionality